Foreign Language Placement Testing

 4. Foreign Language Skill Assessment for Languages NOT Taught at VCU

-Students who do not intend to further their knowledge through coursework at VCU must be evaluated for language proficiency through the completion of an ACTFL Oral Proficiency Interview proctored here on campus in the School of World Studies Media Center located on the fourth floor of Hibbs.
+Students who do not intend to further their knowledge through coursework at VCU must be evaluated for language proficiency through an ACTFL Oral Proficiency Interview to meet graduation requirements.
+The Oral Proficiency Interview must be proctored here on campus in the School of World Studies Media Center located on the fourth floor of Hibbs Hall.
 The OPI is not taken for credit.
-These examinations are conducted by phone (OPI) or internet (OPIc), depending on the language.
+These examinations are conducted by phone (OPI) or internet (OPIc), depending on the language being assessed.

 Don’t think You Need a Foreign Language Class?